cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 Shorthand
 ^^^^^^^^^

-Throughout this tutorial we will refer to settings in the following format:
+Throughout this tutorial we will refer to configuration settings in the following ways:

 ``[section]``
-   Refers to the entire section.
+   An entire section.
 ``[section]key``
-   Refers to a setting within the section.
+   A specific config item, within a section.
 ``[section]key=value``
-   Expresses the value of the setting, within the section.
+   The value of a specific config time, within a section.
 ``[section][sub-section]another-key``
-   Note that we only use one set of square brackets per section heading when writing on one line like this, but in the config file each nesting level gets another set of square brackets.
+   Note we only use one set of square brackets per section heading when writing on one line like this.
+In the config file each nested level gets another set of square brackets.

 Duplicate Items